 About

-Protecting Acadia’s environmental and cultural heritage in today’s rapidly changing world demands high-quality, forward-looking science, greater access to and engagement with science, improved science communication skills, and increased relevance and inclusion.
+Protecting Acadia National Park in today’s rapidly changing world demands high-quality, forward-looking research, greater access to and engagement with science, communication skills, and increased relevance within and beyond the park.

-Building on the success of Second Century Stewardship, Schoodic Institute will support a new generation of talented scientists doing innovative, management-relevant research; telling stories of park science that inform, inspire, and reach new audiences; and engage the public in ways that stimulate learning, curiosity, and concern for Acadia and national parks more broadly.
+Through the Acadia Science Fellowship, Schoodic Institute supports a new generation of talented scientists doing innovative, management-relevant research; telling stories of park science that inform, inspire, and reach new audiences; and engage the public in ways that stimulate learning, curiosity, and connection to Acadia and national parks more broadly.

 Apply

-An overview of the Acadia Science Fellowship, the application process, and park research priorities was held on Monday, September 16 at 1:00 p.m.
-Eastern time.
-Watch the recording here.
+A webinar overview of the fellowship, the application process, and park research priorities was held on Thursday, September 11.

 Please contact asfellow@schoodicinstitute.org with questions about the fellowship or application process.